rileygelwicks/eastwestaudio/doc/index.rst

 cron job to generate the files periodically and perhaps rsync them.
 But if you have a large number of files, this can become unwieldy.
-Not only must each new file must be processed before going live, but the bandwidth costs in both money and time of changing intros for a large number of mp3s and having to rsync them up to your webserver may be prohibitive if undertaken frequently.
-It is highly inefficient to have to move thousands of files when really only one thing has changed -- a single intro.
+Not only must each new file must be processed before going live, but the costs in time and bandwidth of changing intros for a large number of mp3s and having to rsync them up to your webserver may be prohibitive if undertaken frequently.
+It is highly inefficient to have to move thousands of files just because an intro has changed.
 The ewa server gets around this problem.

 The server mode, controlled by the script ewa_, is a persistent daemon running a simple WSGI_ application, normally connected to a web server